legenduzair/epic-expeditions/README.md

   | 2 | Site admin | Create, read, update and delete comments posted on travel reviews | I can manage and filter out undesirable comments |

 ## Project Structure
+  - Epic expeditions uses HTML, CSS, JavaScript & Python to create a user-friendly and intuitive web application.
+This project focuses on using Django/Jinja syntax to structure the code to make it more cleaner and readable during the development stage.
+This web application is aimed to contain a responsive and user-friendly layout so it can be accessible across different browsers & devices of various screen sizes.
+  - The navbar is placed at the top of the webpage in a fixed position with navigation links displayed to the user to access different pages of the site.
+On smaller screen sizes, the navbar is converted into a hamburger menu to allow users to access the navigation links with ease.
+  - The expedition reviews are structured in card-containers which are all the same height and width to keep consistency.
+Eight reviews are paginated on one webpage and if more reviews are added, the user will have an option to redirect onto the next page.
+  - Each expedition review can be clicked on to access special actions such as liking and commenting, which only authenticated users can perform.
+  - Users can be authenticated by click on the 'register' and 'sign in' navigation links which redirects them to a form.
+  - The CRUD functionality is also incorporated into the project structure as authenticated users can add, update & delete their expedition reviews.
+  - The weather app is implemented into the project, where users can search for weather details of their favourite cities worldwide.
+Performing a search will result in a weather card with these details stated, structured beneath the search bar.

 ## Project Skeleton